Cost of college and financial aid for nonresident transfer students

 Applying for aid

 File the Free Application for Federal Student Aid each year to see how much federal aid (grants, work-study, loans) you’re eligible to receive.
-The FAFSA opens on Oct.
-1 and ASU’s priority filing deadline is Jan.
-15. The earlier you apply, the more aid you’re likely to receive.
+Normally, the FAFSA becomes available each year on Oct.
+1; however, due to updates to the FAFSA, the 2024–2025 FAFSA is expected to be available in December 2023 (and not in October).
+For students starting in Spring or Summer 2024, the 2023–2024 FAFSA is open.
+The earlier you apply, the more aid you’re likely to receive.

 After filing the FAFSA, check your email and the Priority Tasks in My ASU often — this is where you’ll be notified if ASU needs additional documentation to verify your FAFSA.
 Students starting ASU in the spring who have already submitted a FAFSA for the year should add ASU to their FAFSA.
 ASU’s Federal School Code is 001081.